dtpreda/feup-rcom-link-layer/README.md

 # Data Link Layer Protocol and File Transfer Application
-As proposed by the 2021/2022 edition of the RC course @FEUP, this project implements communication protocol for the `RS-232` device driver and a file transfer application which acts upon the same device.
+As proposed by the 2021/2022 edition of the RC course @FEUP, this project implements a communication protocol for the `RS-232` device driver and a file transfer application which acts upon the same device.

 # Usage